jacobemery/mongodb/README.md

 cd mongodb
 ~~~
 ### 5) Run the setup script to install pre-reqs (Ansible & Python)
-Will only install if you don't have them already
+Will only install pre-reqs if you don't have them already
 ~~~
-chmod +x setup.sh && ./setup.sh
+./setup.sh
 ~~~
 ## 6) Run the playbooks:
 To install MongoDB Enterprise with Ansible with defaults: